psarahdactyl/computer-graphics-ray-casting/README.md

 Intersect a sphere with a ray.

 ### `Plane::intersect_ray` in `src/Plane.cpp`
 Intersect a plane with a ray.

-(sphere and plane Object ID image)
+Once you've implemented intersection tests for Planes and Spheres, you will be able to produce the following images.
+This shows the sphere and plane Object ID image.

 ![Running `./raycasting` should produce `id.ppm` that looks like this.](images/sphere-and-plane-id.png)

-(sphere and plane Depth image)
+This shows sphere and plane Depth image.

 ![Running `./raycasting` should produce `depth.ppm` that looks like this.](images/sphere-and-plane-depth.png)

-(sphere and plane Normal image)
+This shows sphere and plane Normal image.

 ![Running `./raycasting` should produce `normal.ppm` that looks like this.](images/sphere-and-plane-normal.png)

 ### `Triangle::intersect_ray` in `src/Triangle.cpp`